Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 Functions were not first-class citizens in Java until the blabla version.
 From then on, you can treat functions as any other kind of value, and the implementation of the command pattern changes a lot.
 Still, I chose to follow the “traditional” command design pattern implementation in the kata, so we could learn and practice it.

 Ok, so what we do is create small objects, that encapsulate the composition of decorations and store them in a collection.
-When the `make` method gets executed we trverse that collection of supplements and create the composed beverage. <- nota (this might also be written as a reduce over the supplements collection.
+When the `make` method gets executed we traverse that collection of supplements and create the composed beverage. <- nota (this might also be written as a reduce over the supplements collection.

+código aquí

 Notice how we used the beverage as the initial value to create the composed beverage.